JanssenProject/jans/docs/cedarling/reference/cedarling-policy-store.md

 ### Entity Conflict Resolution

-When request entities have the same UID as default entities, Cedarling automatically resolves conflicts by giving **request entities precedence** over default entities.
-This ensures that runtime data can override static configurations while maintaining consistency.
+When request entities have the same UID as default entities, Cedarling automatically resolves conflicts by giving **default entities precedence** over request entities.
+This ensures that policy-store entities — representing change-controlled, trusted shared state — cannot be overwritten by attacker-controlled request data.

-Example: If a resource entity with UID `"org1"` is passed in an authorization request, and a default entity with the same UID exists, the resource entity's attributes will be used instead of the default entity's attributes.
+Example: If a resource entity with UID `"org1"` is passed in an authorization request and a default entity with the same UID exists, the default entity's attributes will be used instead of the resource entity's attributes.

 ## Cedar Policies Schema